pcafrica/advanced_programming_2023-2024/lectures/10/10-py_intro.md

 # Generators (3/3)

-Finally, we can loop over generator objects too:
+Finally, we can iterate over generator objects too:

 ```python
 gen = (n for n in range(10))